 The cafe is also where you can get the pagoda’s Goshuin.

-- The teahouse may close from December to March.
+- The business hours may be subject to change from December to March.

 Temple Museum, Tamatebako (展示室玉手箱)